Building Control Regulations

 The main thing to remember is that we’ll handle the whole process for you.
 As your agent, we’ll handle every aspect of the building control approval process and will always advise on the best way to proceed.

 Not to be confused with planning approval, building control approval is the signing off of construction by a qualified building control inspector who will issue a completion certificate when they are satisfied the work is complete and compliant with the building regulations.
-The completion certificate will be a very important document should you ever come to sell your property, so skimping and side stepping is simply never an option, no matter what a man down the pubs tells you.
+The completion certificate will be a very important document should you ever come to sell your property, so skimping and sidestepping is simply never an option, no matter what a man down the pub tells you.

-The second main method of gaining approval is what we recommend for almost all of our projects.
-Full Plans Approval is a more reliable system whereby we submit detailed drawings and specifications to the building control inspector for them to review and approve before any materials are purchased or any physical work is done.
+- Full Plans Approval.
+A more reliable system whereby we submit detailed drawings and specifications to the building control inspector for them to review and approve before any materials are purchased or any physical work is done.
 If the building control inspector requests amendments to the design, those amendments can be made at no cost or delay to the project.
-Building Control inspectors rarely ask for anything to be changed on our drawings due to the care and attention we give them, but you having the peace of mind that everything is agreed before you start is a great thing to have.
+Building Control inspectors rarely ask for anything to be changed on our drawings due to the care and attention we give them, but you having the peace of mind that everything is agreed upon before you start is a great thing to have.

 Getting Prices on Detailed Drawings